Fibonacci in Rust

 So 0 and 1 would return 1.
 The _ arm says that any other integer that gets passed in will match.
 In this function, it does all the logic of the Fibonacci sequence by recursively calling the same function with smaller integers.

 Note: While I took a recursive approach here because it's what I would do in a functional language, I don't think it is the best way to solve this problem in Rust.
 When entering larger integers it takes a long time.
-Once I learn more about dynamic data types in Rust, I'm sure I'd have a better solution that would take less computation on larger integers.
+We'll come back to this at the end.

 Running the function